 |Table: NESA (formerly BOSTES) Stage 6 Outcomes (Source: NESA Website)|

-To achieve Band 6, students need to demonstrate extensive knowledge of their texts and write insightful responses that demonstrate their understanding into those texts.
+To achieve a Band 6 result, you need to demonstrate extensive knowledge of their texts and write insightful responses that demonstrate your understanding of those texts.

-Matrix Year 12 English Advanced Theory Books teach students how to address the outcomes for Stage 6, the Band 6 descriptors, and the specific module requirements.
+Matrix Year 12 English Advanced Theory Books teach you how to address the outcomes for Stage 6, the Band 6 descriptors, and the specific Module requirements.
 Students who strive to address the outcomes and Band Descriptors always perform better than their peers.

 The Matrix Year 12 English Advanced timetable is below: